Filtering Django Querysets with Not Equal: Guide with Examples

 not_equal_products = Product.objects.filter(~Q(price=10))

-Filtering with Q Objects
+Filter with Django Q Objects

 The Q object in Django allows you to build complex queries using logical operators such as & (AND) and | (OR).
 To perform “not equal” filtering, you can use the ~Q() notation within a filter() method.